A-League Logo

 A-League Emblem

 The first logos of the A-League soccer teams used traditional Australian sporting colors: orange, yellow, and gold.
-They reflect the color of the country’s beaches and Australia’s plant symbol, the acacia bush flower.
+These colors reflect the color of the country’s beaches and its plant symbol, the acacia bush flower.
 They hint at gold medals, victories, and trophy cups.
-The yellow and red hues also allude to the fall season in which the championship kicks off.
+The yellow and red hues also allude to the fall season, which kicks off the championship.
 For Australia, it’s spring with vibrant colors.

-The modern range of the logo is represented by red and black colors.
+Red and black colors represent the modern range of the logo.
 They symbolize a new start, strong financial support, and growth (the number of participating clubs is planned to increase to 16).

 A-League Symbol

 The font of the word League is a modified Arya Rounded Regular.
-Incomplete connections of letters hint at the League’s separation from state structures and its independence.
-The interrupted lines are cut obliquely in accordance with the slope of the stylized letter A. This unites the visual sign and the word into a single whole.
+Incomplete connections of letters hint at the League’s separation from state structures and independence.
+The interrupted lines are cut obliquely by the slope of the stylized letter A. This unites the visual sign and the word into a single whole.

 FAQ